Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-qzDz2348s1Y.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Are there plans to have an item filter device for Conveyor Belts?
 https://www.youtube.com/watch?v=qzDz2348s1Y
-This question was possibly replaced with a more recent answer: April 6th, 2021 Livestream Q&A: Ratio Splitters? [https://www.youtube.com/watch?v=A26wW5I25T8](https://www.youtube.com/watch?v=A26wW5I25T8)
+This question was possibly replaced with a more recent answer: [April 20th, 2021 Livestream Q&A: The Ratio Splitter?](./yt-cBwAofHv-6o.md) [https://www.youtube.com/watch?v=cBwAofHv-6o](https://www.youtube.com/watch?v=cBwAofHv-6o)

 <details>
 <summary>This question may have been asked previously at least 1 other time, as recently as March 2019.</summary>